pradnya-git-relup/relup-documentation/neurolup_battery_results/NeuroLupBatteryResults.md

 ### Exercise 6: DSST

 #### Overview
 In this exercise, participants are shown a reference set of symbols on the screen with a random number associated with each image.
 For each question in the exercise, a random symbol from the set is displayed on the screen.
 Participants are presented with the available number options used for the reference set and are expected to select the number that corresponds to the symbol in the reference set.
 Participants have 90 seconds to complete this task for as many symbols as possible.
+Low scores on the DSST are associated with AD, Parkinson's disease, stroke, disability and depression among other disordres.

 The exercise process is outlined as follows:
 1. Exercise instructions are displayed.
 Participants can watch a demo with the "Watch Demo" button or click the "Start" button to begin the exercise.